Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 [comment]: <> (Gibt es noch andere Vorgaben für diesen Key?)

 4. Click the textarea and enter the appropriate content for the HTML template.
-You can either include HTML text or Smarty templates:
+You can either include HTML text and/or Smarty templates:
   - [Include HTML text](#include-html-text)
   - [Include Smarty templates](#include-smarty-templates)